Floorwork: B-boying

 Floorwork in b-boying (breakdancing) includes floor-based footwork, or downrock, as well as certain more athletic power moves.
 Downrock is performed with the body supported on the hands and feet.
 It allows the dancer to display their proficiency with foot speed and control by performing intricate footwork combinations.
 The foundational move of downrock is the 6-step, although innumerable variants exist.
 The hands, legs and knees may also be featured or support the body.

-Downrock often transitions into dramatic power moves, including floor-based moves such as windmills and flares.
+Downrock often leads to dramatic power moves, including floor-based moves such as windmills and flares.

-Downrock became common in the mid-1970s; Keith and Kevin Smith, known as the "Nigga Twinz", have been credited with popularizing it, as has the original Rock Steady Crew.
-The emergence of floorwork was an important development in breaking, marking the end of the early or "old-school" style.
+Downrock became common in the mid-1970s.
+Keith and Kevin Smith, known as the "Nigga Twinz", have been credited with popularizing it, as has the original Rock Steady Crew.
+The emergence of floorwork was an important development in breaking, marking the end of the early "old-school" style.